 Famous for its strikingly beautiful natural scenery, Skye is the largest of Scotland’s Inner Hebrides and is home to some of the country’s most iconic, mystical, and breathtaking landscapes.

 The diverse wildlife of Skye makes it an even more attractive place to live, and locals have an excellent chance of spotting eagles, otters, seals, whales, dolphins, and red deer.
-The mountains, velvety moors, sparkling lochs, and miles of towering cliffs mean there are excellent hiking trails too – and if you want plenty of adventure (as well as peace and tranquillity), you’ll find that here.
+The mountains, velvety moors, sparkling lochs, and miles of towering cliffs mean there are excellent hiking trails too – and if you want adventure (as well as peace and tranquillity), you’ll find that here.

 The capital of Skye is Portree; a fishing village that overlooks a sheltered bay with all the pubs, shops, and restaurants you’ll need to stay busy.
 Though, if you fancy getting away from it all, just head to the surrounding hills – Ben Tianavaig to the south and Fingal’s Seat to the west.